fazalmajid/pingwatch/README.md

 ## Web user interface

-The web user interface can be accessed at http://localhost:8086/ by default (or change it using the `-p` flag
+The web user interface can be accessed at http://localhost:8086/ by default (or change it using the `-p` flag).

 By convention, a ping time of -100ms means timeout, so downtime can stand out in the graph.